Default (band)

-Default was a Canadian rock band formed in Vancouver in 1999.
+Default is a Canadian rock band formed in Vancouver in 1999.
 Since forming, the band has released four albums, and has sold more than a million records.
 The majority of their fan base is in Canada, but they had brief mainstream success in the United States with the release of their hit single "Wasting My Time".

 The group disbanded in 2013 after a hiatus following the release of their fourth album, and lead singer Dallas Smith pursued a country music solo career.
 In 2018, Default announced that they were back together.
 The band also announced a tour in support of Stone Temple Pilots and Seether, and a co-headline tour with Ages of Days.
+No new material has since surfaced from the band, as Smith remained active with his solo endeavors.

-Between 1996 and 2016, Default was among the top 150 best-selling Canadian artists in Canada and among the top 50 selling Canadian bands in Canada.
+Between 1996 and 2016, Default was among the top 150 best-selling Canadian artists in Canada and among the top 50 best-selling Canadian bands in Canada.